IBM600 - International Business Management

 Upon successful completion of this subject the student will be able to:

-4. Explain the effects that changes in the value of a country's currency have on trade and how companies can reduce the resultant risk.
+- Explain the impact that changes in the value of a country's currency have on trade and how companies can reduce the resultant risk.

 Cheating and Plagiarism

 Each student should be aware of the College's policy regarding Cheating and Plagiarism.
 Seneca's Academic Policy will be strictly enforced.